 We walk through the steps involved with creating and optimizing an omnichannel customer engagement strategy.

-An omnichannel customer engagement strategy lets companies reach and recognize customers at any phase in the customer journey regardless of channel.
-A truly omnichannel strategy enables a customer experience free of friction or confusion, even when people switch channels during a single interaction.
+An omnichannel customer engagement strategy is focused on reaching and recognizing customers at any phase of their journey, regardless of the channel(s) they use.
+A truly omnichannel strategy creates a customer experience free of friction or confusion, even when people switch channels during a single interaction.

-Organizations that apply an omnichannel engagement strategy can expect higher customer loyalty, retention, and revenue through the improved overall experience.
-Despite such benefits and the ones outlined below, our research shows that only 24% of businesses have successfully invested in omnichannel.
+Organizations that apply an omnichannel engagement strategy can expect higher loyalty, retention, and revenue through the improved overall experience.
+But research shows that only 24% of businesses have successfully invested in omnichannel experiences.